open-telemetry/opentelemetry-python/README.md

 - [Project boards](https://github.com/open-telemetry/opentelemetry-python/projects)
 - [Milestones](https://github.com/open-telemetry/opentelemetry-python/milestones)

-We try to keep these accurate so they're the best place to go for questions about project status.
+We try to keep these links accurate, so they're the best place to go for questions about project status.
 The dates and features described in the issues and milestones are estimates and subject to change.